martianbandit/Agentic-Coding-Framework/02_AI-DOCS/Conventions/coding_conventions_template.md

 ## Overview

 This document outlines the coding conventions and style guidelines for the project.
 Following these conventions ensures consistency, readability, and maintainability across the codebase.
+It should be used in conjunction with the [**Design Conventions and Style Guide**](design_conventions_template.md:1) which details the UX/UI principles and visual standards.

 ## General Principles